 What are the benefits of outreach marketing

-It’s simple to implement
+It’s easy to implement

 You don’t need tons of expensive software or a 10-person marketing team to start outreach marketing.